Classification of integers based on residue classes via modern deep learning algorithms: Abstract

 \section{Abstract}

-Certain tasks such as determining whether a given integer can be divided by 2, 3, or other prime numbers may be trivial for human beings, but can be less straightforward for computers in the absence of pre-specified algorithms.
-In this paper, we tested multiple deep learning architectures and feature engineering approaches, and evaluated the scenario of determining divisibility of large finite integers (up to $2^{32}$) by small prime numbers.
-It turns out that, regardless of the network frameworks or the complexity of the network structures (CNN, RNN, Transformer, etc.), the ability to predict the prime number divisibility critically depends on the feature space fed into the deep learning models.
-We also evaluated commercially available Automated Machine Learning (AutoML) pipelines from Amazon, Google and Microsoft, and demonstrated that they failed to address this issue unless appropriately engineered features were provided.
-We further proposed a closed form solution to the problem using the ordinary linear regression on Fourier series basis vectors, and showed its success.
-Finally, we evaluated prompt-based learning using ChatGPT and demonstrated its success on small primes and apparent failures on larger primes.
-We conclude that feature engineering remains an important task to improve the performance, increase the interpretability, and reduce the complexity of machine learning/deep learning models, even in the era of AutoML and large-language models (LLMs).
+Judging whether an integer can be divided by prime numbers such as 2 or 3 may appear trivial to human beings, but can be less straightforward for computers.
+Here, we tested multiple deep learning architectures and feature engineering approaches on classifying integers based on their residues when divided by small prime numbers.
+We found that the ability of classification critically depends on the feature space.
+We also evaluated Automated Machine Learning (AutoML) platforms from Amazon, Google and Microsoft, and found that they failed on this task without appropriately engineered features.
+Furthermore, we introduced a method that utilizes linear regression on Fourier series basis vectors, and demonstrated its effectiveness.
+Finally, we evaluated Large Language Models (LLMs) such as GPT-4, GPT-J, LLaMA and Falcon, and demonstrated their failures.
+In conclusion, feature engineering remains an important task to improve performance and increase interpretability of machine-learning models, even in the era of AutoML and LLMs.